 Everyone at The City of Yachats must be involved and committed to safety.
 This must be a team effort.
 Together, we can prevent accidents and injuries and keep each other safe and healthy in the work that provides our livelihood.

-, ograms, and actions as described, and agree to comply with

-these set policies.
+By signing this document, I confirm the receipt of The City of Yachats's volunteer safety handbook.
+I have read and understood all policies, programs, and actions as described, and agree to comply with these set policies.

-Volunteer Signature Date
+Volunteer Signature